rsksmart/devportal-1.0/tutorials/workshop-smart-contract-testing-truffle.md

 The line `const returnValue = await instance.addCar.call(/* ... */);`
 retrieves the return value of the `addCar` function.
-The more astute participants in this workshop may have noticed something that is perhaps a little strange:
+Some participants in this workshop may have noticed something that is perhaps a little strange:

 - `addCar` is a function that causes a state transition,